ReneSola PV modules: high performance and the smallest power drop

 The fourth parameter, which was used to compare PV modules from different manufacturers – by the temperature coefficient of the power drop.
 The temperature coefficient is the percentage of efficiency degradation linked to the ambient temperature.
 It shows how much the efficiency of a solar panel decreases as the air temperature rises by each degree.
 Thus, if the temperature coefficient of the solar panel is 0.50, it means that the power output will decrease by 0.50% for every degree above 25 °C. The study showed that among the panels under study, the Ja Solar PV modules have the lowest temperature coefficient (0.35), the highest of all – for the GCL PV modules (0.39).
 The ReneSola PV modules demonstrated a temperature coefficient of power drop equal to 0.37.

-In addition, Avenston specialists carried out modulation, during which they measured the volume of electricity generation by a SES with a capacity of 500 kW located in Kiev with the same choice of inverters and the coincidence of all related parameters for different manufacturers of PV modules.
+In addition, Avenston specialists carried out modulation, during which they measured the volume of electricity generation by PV power plant with a capacity of 500 kW located in Kiev with the same choice of inverters and the coincidence of all related parameters for different manufacturers of PV modules.
 The obtained value for ReneSola PV modules is at an average level of 591 MW/year.

 Initially, the comparison showed the confident position of ReneSola PV modules in the market according to the listed criteria.